Delia Derbyshire: Later years

 Following her music career, Derbyshire worked as a radio operator for a British Gas pipelaying project, in an art gallery, and in a bookshop.
 In late 1974 she married David Hunter.
-The relationship was brief, although the couple never divorced.
 She also frequented the LYC Museum and Art Gallery established by Chinese artist Li Yuan-chia at his stone farmhouse in Cumbria and worked there as his assistant.
 In 1978, she returned to London and met Clive Blackburn.
 In January 1980 she bought a house in Northampton, where four months later Blackburn joined her.
 He remained her partner for the rest of her life.

 In 2001, she returned to music, providing sounds used as source material by Peter Kember on Sychrondipity Machine (Taken from an Unfinished Dream), a 55-second track for the compilation Grain: A Compilation of 99 Short Tracks, released by Dot Dot Dot Music in 2001.
 In the liner notes, she is credited with "liquid paper sounds generated using Fourier synthesis of sound based on photo/pixel info (B2wav – bitmap to sound programme)".
 The track was released posthumously and dedicated to her.

-Derbyshire's later life was chaotic due to struggles with alcoholism.
+Derbyshire's later life was chaotic due to her alcoholism.
 She died of renal failure brought on by cancer, aged 64, in July 2001.

 Archive

 After Derbyshire's death, 267 reel-to-reel tapes and a box of a thousand papers were found in her attic.
 These were entrusted to the composer Mark Ayres, who had salvaged the tape archive of the Radiophonic Workshop, and in 2007 were given on permanent loan to the University of Manchester for preservation.
 The tapes consist primarily of material from Derbyshire's freelance projects (e.g. works for theatre productions, films and festivals), some of her BBC work (the majority of Derbyshire's BBC work, including the original version of the Doctor Who theme, is housed in the BBC Archive Centre at Perivale), off-air recordings of interviews with Derbyshire and recordings of music by other composers and musicians, including Karlheinz Stockhausen, Krzysztof Penderecki and Can.
-Almost all the tapes were digitised in 2007 by Louis Niebur and David Butler, but none of the music has been published owing to copyright complications.
+Almost all the tapes were digitised in 2007 by Louis Niebur and David Butler, but much of the music has not been published due to copyright complications (the four Inventions for Radio were published in 2023 with isolated music and make-up material from the archive).
 In 2010, the university acquired Derbyshire's childhood collection of papers and artefacts from Andi Wolf.
-Subsequent donations to the archive have included items and recordings from Brian Hodgson, Madelon Hooykaas, Jo Hutton and Elisabeth Kozmian.
+Subsequent donations to the archive have included items and recordings from Brian Hodgson, Madelon Hooykaas, Jo Hutton, Elisabeth Kozmian and John Cavanagh.
 These collections of material, including Derbyshire's working papers and digitised transfers of the tapes, are accessible at the John Rylands Library in Manchester.
 Material from the archive was used in the Radiophonic Workshop's score for the 2018 film Possum and provided a source of inspiration for Cosey Fanni Tutti in her soundtrack to the film Delia Derbyshire: The Myths And The Legendary Tapes (2020).